Sandy Alcántara: Miami Marlins (2018-present)

+2022 season: Cy Young campaign

 In 2022, he was 14–9 with a 2.28 ERA in 32 starts covering 228.2 innings.
 With a bWAR of 8.0, Alcántara led the National League, and led all pitchers across both leagues.
 He unanimously won the 2022 NL Cy Young Award, over second-place pitcher Max Fried.

+2023-2025 seasons: Ups and downs, Tommy John surgery

 Alcántara regressed from his Cy Young campaign in 2023, making 28 starts and posting a 7–12 record and 4.14 ERA with 151 strikeouts in 184 2/3 innings pitched.
 On September 4, 2023, he was placed on the injured list with a right forearm flexor strain.
 An MRI later revealed a sprain of Alcantara's ulnar collateral ligament, putting his season in jeopardy.
 He began a rehab assignment with the Triple–A Jacksonville Jumbo Shrimp, but was shut down for the remainder of the season on September 23 after experiencing forearm tightness.
 On October 6, Alcántara underwent Tommy John surgery to repair the UCL in his right elbow, ruling him out for the 2024 season.

+Returning from injury in 2025, Alcántara had an up-and-down season.
+In the first half, Alcántara struggled mightily, slumping to a 2–7 record by the end of May.
+After three straight starts allowing 5 or more earned runs in July, Alcántara sat at a 7.14 ERA, the highest of any starter in MLB up to that point in the season.
+However, from this point on, Alcántara settled down, and recorded numerous solid outings, including 3 straight 7-inning starts from August 20 against the St. Louis Cardinals, to August 31, against the New York Mets, logging two wins in this span.
+A 3–1 record in September lifted Alcántara to a final 11–12 record, and a 5.36 ERA.
+Following his final start of the season, an emotional Alcántara reflected upon his season and leadership role within the Marlins clubhouse, explaining after the game that he was "just trying to take every special moment that I had with my teammates".
+A subject of trade talks throughout the season, Alcántara ultimately remained with the team for the 2026 season.